hashcloak/Meson/docs/docs/docs.md

 ...
 ```

-__Note__ that the `Identifier` key for the Mixes is empty.
+__Note__ that the `Identifier` key for the Mixes list is empty.
 From testnet usage we recommend you leave this value as an empty string.

-Once the new keys are added to `authority.toml` you need to restart your authority by running `docker service rm authority` and restarting the docker service of the authority.
+Once the new keys are added to `authority.toml`, you need to restart your authority by running `docker service rm authority` and restarting the docker service of the authority.

 ## Sending Transactions